equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/episodes_code_config.md

 ---
 ## The Config

-* The episodes env file (appse-course-api-episodes-eq.env) needs to be updated with new config
+* The episodes env file (appsec-course-api-episodes-eq.env) needs to be updated with new config

   ```shell
   export NODE_ENV="development"